 Firstly, place your students into ability groups.
 This can be very difficult, especially at the beginning of the year when you are relying on assessment guidelines from the previous year.
 To help group my students, I used a variety of assessment pieces including reading levels, comprehension assessments, basic phonemic awareness and writing samples.

 Once I had the groups, I developed a display board which clearly showed the groups and the activities using a group activity spinning wheel.
 This display enabled students to identify which group they were in and the activities their group were completing each day.
 On the grouping posters, I used blue tack when sticking the names on each poster to make it easier to swap kids around if needed.

 The spinning wheel uses a piece of card on a split pin making it easy to spin around to display each group and their literacy stations for the day.

-In my second grade class I had 6 groups and planned for 6 activities a week (3 days of 2 rotations).
+In my Year 2 class, I had 6 groups and planned for 6 activities a week (3 days of 2 rotations).
 Each rotation lasted approximately 20 minutes with 10 minutes for transition and feedback.